qiboteam/qibojit-benchmarks/README.md

 The `scripts/` folder contains example bash scripts that execute circuit benchmarks for different numbers of qubits.
 We refer to the README inside this folder for more details.

+#### Comparing simulation libraries

+In addition to the above `main.py` benchmark, we provide the `compare.py` benchmark for comparing the performance of different simulation libraries.
+The usage is similar to `main.py` with the `--backend` flag replaced by the `--library` flag which can be used to select one of the available quantum simulation libraries.
+Currently the available libraries are [Qiskit](https://qiskit.org/) and [Qulacs](https://github.com/qulacs/qulacs), as defined under `backends/libraries`.
+All the circuits described below are available for both `main.py` and `compare.py`.

 ## Benchmark output

 The benchmark script prints a summary of the circuit and user selected flags together with: